SalomePlatform/yacs/doc/compInterne.rst

 .. include:: ./exemples/exemple4/FreeFem.py
    :literal:

-L'utilisation depuis un code C++ ou un interpréteur python est similaire  dans les 2 versions :
+Use from a C++ code or a python interpreter is similar in the 2 versions:

 ``version C++``